-Villa Melzi, Bellagio
+Villa Melzi gardens, Bellagio

 Villa Melzi d’Eril was created as the summer residence of Francesco Melzi d’Eril, vice president of the Italian Republic that was founded by Napoleon in the early 1800s.
 Located in Bellagio, this vast complex is one of the most popular attractions among tourists who visit the Pearl of Lake Como.